Call for Papers for LIBER 2022 Annual Conference — Now Open

 - Abstract length should be a minimum of 250 words and should not exceed 500 words (for all forms suggested above).

-- All submitted abstracts (except for the panel proposals) will be peer-reviewed by at least two reviewers, on the basis of the criteria mentioned above.
+- All submitted abstracts (except for the panel proposals) will be peer-reviewed by at least two reviewers, based on the criteria mentioned above.

 - Authors are encouraged to submit their accepted papers for publication in LIBER Quarterly, a fully peer-reviewed journal.
 Instructions for this can be found on the journal website, as can contact details for LIBER Quarterly’s managing editor.